 RAP READING GROUP

-Also, the RAP Reading Group meets on the third Friday of each month at 7.30pm in the Youth Centre.
-All enquiries about the Reading Group should be made to The Old Saddlery Bookshop, tel.
-01580 830631.
+The RAP Reading Group meets on the third Friday of each month (excluding August and December) at 7:30pm in the Primary School.
+New members welcome.
+All inquiries about the Reading Group should be made to The Old Saddlery Bookshop, tel.
+01580 880 631.